Sebastian-ehrig/Confined_active_particles/README.md

 ---

-The aim of the model is to explores the effect of surface curvature on the collective behaviour of active particles.
+This model was developed to explores the effect of surface curvature on the collective behaviour of active (self-propelled) particles.

 It is part of a wider research initiative in the context of pattern formation in biological systems.